uwjunqi/QTN-VQC/README.md

 # QTN-VQC
-Using Quantum Tensor Network for Variational Quantum Circuits
+An Implementation of Quantum Tensor Network for Variational Quantum Circuits

+## To run the experiments of PCA-VQC and TTN-VQC,